Etienne-Henri Martin

-Life
+Earky life and education

 Etienne Henri Martin was born in Paris on 7 April 1905.

-He studied at the École Boulle, where he specialized in metal.
+He studied at the École Boulle in Paris, where he specialized in metal.

+Career
-He worked with Edgar Brandt from 1923 to 1928.

-During this period he exhibited at the Salon des Artistes Décorateurs.
+Martin worked with Edgar Brandt from 1923 to 1928.
+During this period, he exhibited at the Salon des Artistes Décorateurs (SAD) in Paris.

-He decorated the reception room for the city of Paris at the 1925 Exposition Internationale des Arts décoratifs, for which he was awarded the Grand Prize.
+He decorated the reception room for the city of Paris at the 1925 International Exhibition of Modern Decorative and Industrial Arts, held in Paris, for which he was awarded the Grand Prize.

 Martin worked for the Primavera workshop of the Printemps department store.

 He became head of an agency and a collaborator with René Prou.

-He worked on many private and public commissions in France and Belgium, worked on decoration of passenger ships and worked with René Prou on the decoration of the Council Chamber of the League of Nations.
+Martin worked on many private and public commissions in France and Belgium, worked on decoration of passenger ships and worked with Prou on the decoration of the Council Chamber of the League of Nations in Geneva.

 He was artistic director of the Studium Louvre, the creative workshop of the Grands Magasins du Louvre, from 1938 to 1945.
 The workshop produced designs for the growing number of customers who wanted modern styles of decoration.
 The designer Michel Mortier joined the Studium-Louvre in 1944.

+He became artistic and technical director for the Le Bon Marché department stores in Brussels, Belgium, where he stayed until 1950.